synnea/JCSC-website-1st-milestone/README.md

 | inform fans       | 5                  | 5           |
 | attract sponsors  | 5                  | 2           |

-As can be seen from the matrix, the goals of **increase the number of new members** and **inform fans** are both highly feasible and highly desireable, so they are prioritized.
-The goal of attracting sponsors, while important,  would necessiate features and additional content that are out of the scope for this website.
+As can be seen from the matrix, the goals of **increase the number of new membersl content that are out of the scope for this website.

+Since our audience is generally going to be rather young, cosmopolitan, and hip, we will also need a modern design that ties in with the topic of the website.

 ### Scope Plane